skx/deployr/README.md

     $ deployr run -identity ~/.ssh/host

 In addition to using a key specified via the command-line deployr also supports the use of `ssh-agent`.
-Simply set the environmental-variable `SSH_AUTH_SOCKET` to the path of your agent's socket.
+Simply set the environmental-variable `SSH_AUTH_SOCK` to the path of your agent's socket.